appbaseio/Docs/content/docs/concepts/mappings.md

 3. **Delete a mapping type**: This will delete all the fields (and their values) that belong under the mapping type.

 4. **Add a new field**: This allows you to add new field types.

+## Manage Shards

+You can also now set the number of shards for your index from the GUI.
+This setting should be used carefully, although we provide a good set of defaults for you.

+### How It Works

+Once you configure the shards, the data in your index is re-indexed.
+We create a new index with the updated shard setting, move your data to that index and update the app name alias to point to this new index and delete the old index.

+### Use-Case

+When you have a dataset that has more than 1 Million documents, we recommend splitting the app data into more shards.
+This optimizes the performance of the app by allowing us to have these shards better divided across the clusters.